wbamberg/idl-reference/docs/nsISHistoryListener.md

 added to session history by docshell when new pages are loaded in a frame
 or content area, for example via nsIWebNavigation::loadURI()

-@param aNewURI     The URI of the document to be added to session history.

 #### Parameters ####